-Judge orders Chelsea Manning released from jail
+Ex-Army intelligence analyst Chelsea Manning freed from jail

 FALLS CHURCH, Va.
-(AP) — A federal judge on Thursday ordered the release of former Army intelligence analyst Chelsea Manning, who has been incarcerated since May for refusing to testify to a grand jury.
+(AP) — A federal judge on Thursday ordered the release of former Army intelligence analyst Chelsea Manning, ending roughly a year of incarceration that she had served for refusing to testify to a grand jury.

 The judge left in place more than $256,000 in fines he imposed for her refusal to testify to the grand jury, which is investigating WikiLeaks.
 The fines had been accumulating at a rate of $1,000 a day.